DUE TO THE EMERGENCY DECLARATION ISSUED BY LEON COUNTY COMMISSIONERS, ALL PATIENTS/VISITORS ARE REQUIRED TO WEAR A MASK WHILE INSIDE OUR FACILITY

-Dr. Okoroji is a family medicine and OB/GYN board certified doctor who serves Tallahassee and the surrounding communities with services such as flu shots through his Nature Coast Healthcare Center practice.
+Dr. Okoroji is a family medicine and OB/GYN board certified doctor who serves Tallahassee and the surrounding communities with services such as flu shots through his Nature Coast Women's Care & Family Medicine practice.

 The short answer to that question is that yes, you do need a flu shot every year.
 The reason why is that each year the expected cases of flu types change.
 There are around 50 different types of flu virus and each causes different types of flu.
 The flu shot you received last year was for the types of flu that health experts expected to reach epidemic levels that year.
 So the flu shot that is available this year is for a different set of flu viruses.